Calm VS Headspace. Which is the best meditation app in 2017?

-Overall, Aura: Mindfulness is a fantastic choice for anyone who wants to make mindfulness a habit.
+Overall, Aura: Mindfulness is one of the best meditation apps for anyone who wants to make mindfulness a habit.
 The advanced functionality helps you to know which meditation to use at any given time, and this makes Aura a powerful app for boosting your happiness.

 The best thing about all these different meditation apps is that they offer different styles and different functions.
 There is a clear winner for near every purpose.

-Best App For Habit Building: Headspace OR Simple Habit
+Best Meditation App For Habit Building: Headspace OR Simple Habit

-Best App For Practical Applications Of Meditation: Buddhify 2
+Best Meditation App For Practical Applications Of Meditation: Buddhify 2

-Best App For Learning Different Meditation Techniques: Insight
+Best Meditation App For Learning Different Meditation Techniques: Insight

 So, in my experience, there is a reason for all of these meditation apps.
 Each offers something different and each has its own unique features.
 For me personally, as a meditation teacher, I have to tip my hat to Insight Meditation Timer because it has recordings from my favorite meditation teachers.
 But that’s just me.